 Permanent hair color works similar to demi-permanent except it should last forever.
 However, some colors, like red, have smaller molecules that will leave the hair shaft faster, making the color fade over time.
 Additionally, the polymers that make the red color are quickly broken down by UV light and other forms of oxidation, allowing the molecules to escape.

 The other difference between permanent hair dye and demi-permanent is that you can go lighter shades with permanent color (on virgin hair… see the Golden Rule of Hair Color).
 What this means is, if your natural color (not hair that has been previously dyed) is a dark brown, you can lift it to a medium brown/dark blonde without bleaching it first.
 How high you can lift your hair depends on how dark it is to start with, and what developer you use with the color.

 Volumes of Developer

 If you have a level 5 brown hair color, and you want to lift it to a level 9 blonde, you would want to use 40v developer for four levels of lift.
-Let’s say you wanted to lift your hair 3 levels, you would want to use a 30v developer.
+Let’s say you wanted to lift your hair 3 levels; you would want to use a 30v developer.
 If you wanted to lift it two levels, you should use 20v (additionally, 20v is what you would want to use to cover grey hair).
 If you wanted to go the same level or darker, you would want to use a 10v.
-There are also high-lift blondes that require you to use a higher developer (or double 40v) to drastically lighten your hair.
+There are also high-lift blondes that require you to use a higher developer to lighten your hair drastically.

-Now I should mention that if your hair already has dye on it, you will need to lighten your hair or strip the color first before using color on your hair.
+Oh… and if your hair already has dye on it, you will need to lighten your hair first.
 Using hair color on previously colored hair will not lift the color out of it.

 Your Turn: Did you enjoy this post?
 I’ll love you forever if you share it with your friends on your favorite social media website!

-Did you learn anything new today?
+Did you learn anything new today about how hair dye works?
 Do you have any further hair dye questions?
 I’d love to read your feedback in the comments section below…